Academic Committee (Clinical Radiology)

 3. There shall be no more than fifteen members on the committee, comprised of:

-- six appointed members
+up to six appointed members

-- six ex-officio members
+six ex-officio members

-- up to three co-opted members
+up to two co-opted members

 4. Ideally, the six appointed members of the committee should include:

-- The Chair of the committee
+The Chair of the committee

-- Three research-active clinical radiologists
+Three research-active clinical radiologists

-- One non-clinical scientist involved in imaging research
+One non-clinical scientist involved in imaging research

-- One Radiology Resident Doctors Forum representative
+One Radiology Resident Doctors Forum representative

 7. Ex-officio members are:

-- the Vice President, Clinical Radiology
+the Vice President, Clinical Radiology

-- the Medical Director, Education and Training, Clinical Radiology
+the Medical Director, Education and Training, Clinical Radiology

-- the Medical Director, Professional Practice, Clinical Radiology
+the Medical Director, Professional Practice, Clinical Radiology

-- the current Röentgen Professor
+the current Roentgen Professor

-- the RADIANT director
+the RADIANT director

 8. Co-opted members may be co-opted at the committee's discretion, if the committee considers that particular sections of its membership are under-represented or if particular skills or expertise are sought.
-If the committee determines that there is no particular under-representation, it shall be under no obligation to make any co- options.
+If the committee determines that there is no particular under-representation, it shall be under no obligation to make any co-options.

 9. Co-opted members will serve for a period of office appropriate to the role for which they have been co-opted, as agreed by the committee, but this will not exceed three years.

-11. Members must abide by any stated or implied confidentiality that attaches to the work of the committee during or after any period of membership.
+13. Members must abide by any stated or implied confidentiality that attaches to the work of the committee during or after any period of membership.

-12. Members must comply with the provisions of the Data Protection Act 2018 as regards processing and disclosure of any personal data where it is made available to them as part of the work of the committee.
+14. Members must comply with the provisions of the Data Protection Act 2018 as regards processing and disclosure of any personal data where it is made available to them as part of the work of the committee.

 Chair

-13. The duties of the Chair will include:
+15. The duties of the Chair will include:

-- Chairing all meetings.
+Chairing all meetings.

-- Ensuring that the purpose and terms of reference are observed.
+Ensuring that the purpose and terms of reference are observed.

-- Engaging all members of the committee in the work being done.
+Engaging all members of the committee in the work being done.

-- Ensuring regular reports are made to the CR Faculty Leadership Team.
+Ensuring regular reports are made to the CR Faculty Leadership Team.

-- Ensuring that links and liaison are established with other relevant College bodies and Special Interest Groups.
+Ensuring that links and liaison are established with other relevant College bodies and Special Interest Groups.

 Operation

-15. The committee will meet not more than three times per year on dates to be agreed unless exceptionally required to transact urgent business.
+17. The committee will meet not more than three times per year on dates to be agreed unless exceptionally required to transact urgent business.

-16. Meetings may be held in person or by remote attendance.
+18. Meetings may be held in person or by remote attendance.

-17. Any meetings of the committee will be minuted with a summary of discussion and decisions.
+19. Any meetings of the committee will be minuted with a summary of discussion and decisions.

-18. Committee members may be called upon to consider or determine matters electronically between meetings and are expected to contribute to such considerations or decisions as part of their duties as committee members.
+20. Committee members may be called upon to consider or determine matters electronically between meetings and are expected to contribute to such considerations or decisions as part of their duties as committee members.

-20. The committee will ensure that all procedures and decision-making practices adopted in relation to the recommendation of the award of RCR funds are based on impartial and accountable decision-making, utilising peer review processes where appropriate.
+22. The committee will ensure that all procedures and decision-making practices adopted in relation to the recommendation of the award of RCR funds are based on impartial and accountable decision-making, utilising peer review processes where appropriate.
 Members must declare any conflicts of interest in advance of meetings.

-Approved by Clinical Radiology Faculty Leadership Team: June 2025
+Approved by Clinical Radiology Faculty Leadership Team: May 2026

 Governance